vivaansinghvi07/fractal-points/README.md

 ![Fractal Zoomed](imgs/shapesZOOMED.png)

-Note: Since there were 20 million points generated, the graph will look solid.
+Note: Since there were 20 million points generated, this graph in particular will look solid.
 However, upon zooming further, you would be able to see the dots.

 ## mandelbrot.py
 This function generates an image of the mandelbrot set, with varying degrees of depth and the option to have a border.